samuelcorsan/disam.dev/README.md

-# Hey there! 👋 I'm Sam
+# Hey there! 👋 I'm Samuel

 This is where I showcase my work, thoughts, and the digital footprints I'm leaving in the tech world.
 If you're curious about what I do or looking to collaborate, you're in the right place.